 Information is provided about the training scheme structure and approach, as well as the application process.
 The aim of the seminars is to enable potential applicants to make an informed decision about applying for Public Health training in London.

-A shadowing opportunity used to be offered for those who attended the introductory evening.
-Due to COVID-19 this offer has been suspended, although the attendees are offered the opportunity to attend one of the monthly public health training days run by the registrars.
+Attendees are additionally offered the opportunity to attend one of the monthly public health training days run by current London registrars.
 Please note, this is only possible if the individual meets the faculty eligibility to apply for specialist training in the UK within the following 12 months.

-The next introduction evening will be held online on Tuesday 13th September 2022: 6-8pm
+The next introductory evening will be held online on Tuesday 17th January 2023 at 6-8pm

 The UK's Faculty of Public Health: www.fph.org.uk